gardener/gardener/docs/development/testmachinery_tests.md

 **Report**

-The framework automatically writes the default ginkgo default report to stdout and a specifically structured elastichsearch bulk report file to a specified location.
+The framework automatically writes the ginkgo default report to stdout and a specifically structured elastichsearch bulk report file to a specified location.
-The elastichsearch bulk report will write one json document per testcase and injects metadata of the whole testsuite.
+The elastichsearch bulk report will write one json document per testcase and injects the metadata of the whole testsuite.
 An example document for one test case would look like the following document:
 ```
 {